alanjern/my-site-content/content/lab/_index.md

 In the **Computational Social Cognition Lab**, we mostly study how people think about other people.
 We do this using mathematical, computational, and experimental methods.

-If you're interested in doing psychology research, especially if you have programming experience, please [contact me](mailto:jern@rose-hulman.edu).
+I'm not currently taking on new research assistants at the moment.
+But if you're interested in possible future research opportunities, feel free to [contact me](mailto:jern@rose-hulman.edu).

-## Current lab members
+## Former lab members

 * Stephen Payne, *Project*: Social prediction

-## Former lab members

 * Andrea Wynn, *Project*: Moral character inference
 * Abi Raghuram, *Project*: Moral character inference
 * Anna Scott, *Project*: Inferring social relationships